Do you know how to avoid the latest phone scam?

 Available in other languages

 Despite warnings, Australians continue to fall victim to international phone scams.
-The consumer advocate (ACCC) is warning about one in particular - a new type of scam called "wangiri" fraud, where people get mysterious missed calls from overseas numbers.
+Image: Shoppers in Queen Street mall in Brisbane (AAP)

 Source: SBS